Miles Station

 John Hand - Keys/Vocals

-Music has always been a part of John's life.
-He started taking piano lessons when he was seven years old with an instructor named Gigi Darr.
-Darr was an accomplished classical pianist with a degree in piano performance.
-John took lessons from her for eight years and learned a great deal about reading music theory.
-When entering high school at Alton High something else caught John's attention : the Drums!
-He marched with the Marching 100 and played in the Symphonic Band for four years.
-After high school, he decided to continue with his music training and thus attended Southern Illinois University at Edwardsville.
-Playing both in the Wind Symphony and the Percussion Ensemble for three years, John's final performance with the Wind Symphony was at Carnegie Hall in New York City.
-He also took private lessons with an instructor named Jerry Bolen for two years who is an accomplished percussionist in the St. Louis Area.
-John's belief system encompasses two systems of thought, both of which were quoted in movies: "That's some mighty fine picking and a singing!"
-(O Brother Where Art Thou?) and "Get
+Music has always been integral to John's life.
+He began piano lessons at seven with Gigi Darr, an accomplished classical pianist who held a degree in piano performance.
+John studied with her for eight years, gaining significant knowledge in music theory.
+Upon entering Alton High School, he discovered a new passion: the drums.
+He was part of the Marching 100 and performed with the Symphonic Band for four years.
+After high school, John pursued further music education at Southern Illinois University in Edwardsville, playing in both the Wind Symphony and the Percussion Ensemble for three years.
+His final performance with the Wind Symphony took place at Carnegie Hall in New York City.
+Additionally, he took private lessons for two years with Jerry Bolen, a respected percussionist in the St. Louis area.
+John's beliefs reflect two memorable quotes from films: "That's some mighty fine picking and a singing!"
+(O Brother Where Art Thou?) and "Get busy living or get busy dying" (The Shawshank Redemption).
+After completing four years of college, John earned a Bachelor of Arts degree in Music Business.
+He currently works at Halpin Music in Alton, Illinois, and is happily married to Melissa, raising their two adorable sons, Kellan and Luca!

 Lori Franke - Lead Vocals